Nashville Schools with Nursing Degrees

 TSU's BSN degree offers in-depth study of the core tenets of nursing practice, from anatomy and pharmacology to practical patient care techniques and communication principles.
 The program generally takes four years to complete and graduates are eligible to take the RN licensure exam.
-In addition to the nursing core, students must take general education courses and five semester hours of electives.
+In addition to the nursing core, students must take general education courses and electives.

 Master of Science in Nursing (MSN)

 Experienced nurses can apply for Tennessee State University's 2-year master's program to deepen their knowledge of a particular area of nursing.
 Enrolled students take coursework in general nursing and an area of specialization, as well as completing a major thesis or project at the end of their degree program.
 Graduates may consider working as family nurse practitioners, nurse educators or holistic nurses.